 I’ve been to Ireland multiple times and always go to new towns each time, but I also like to visit some of my old favorites when I’m there.
 For example, while everyone knows about Dublin, you might not know what exactly there is to do there or where you should stay.
 When you plan on visiting multiple cities, you want to make the most of your time there so you can see as much as possible.

 A list of the best places in Ireland to visit would not be complete without mentioning Cork.
 Founded in the early 7th century, this south coast escape has a vast historical and cultural significance embedded in its structures.
-With scenic landscapes and thought-provoking folklore, you’ll have the time of your life exploring the hidden secrets of the area.
+With scenic Irish drives and thought-provoking folklore, you’ll have the time of your life exploring the hidden secrets of the area.

 Where to Stay in Cork